LeaderPortfolio

 Retired as Managing Director

-Remained Chairman of the Board of Hopewell Holdings Ltd.
+Retired as Managing Director but remained as chairman of the board of Hopewell Holdings Ltd.

 1997